enze-chen/enze-chen.github.io/teaching.markdown

 layout: page
 title: Teaching
 permalink: /teaching/
+image_sliders:
+  - slider3
 ---

 I absolutely **love** teaching and I am excited to make an impact in MSE education in the future. 👨🏻‍🏫 I also enjoy learning about research in STEM education, with a focus on curriculum design and learning theory. 💡

+{% include slider.html selector="slider3" %}

 ### UC Berkeley

 #### Mentoring

 **Undergraduate students!** If you are interested in learning more about research, computational materials science, graduate life, Work vs. Masters vs. PhD (hint: all of the above), or something else, I am always happy to chat.
 I don't have a concrete research project for you, but if you are an independent thinker who wants to pick up some new skills, then maybe we can find something that best suits your interests.
 The research topics I'm personally most interested in are structural interfaces, materials informatics, and STEM education.

 I am also a volunteer Peer Advisor with the [Graduate Pathways to STEM](https://engineering.berkeley.edu/admissions/graduate-admissions/graduate-student-outreach/graduate-pathways-to-stem/){:target="_blank"} (GPS) program that promotes graduate school opportunities to underrepresented minorities (URMs).